Memorial to the Soldiers of the Peasant Battalions and the People's Union of Women

-The Monument to the Soldiers of the Peasant Battalions and the People's Union of Women (Note: Pomnik Żołnierzy Batalionów Chłopskich i Ludowego Związku Kobiet) is a monument in Warsaw, Poland.
-It is placed at the intersection of Czerniakowska Street and Polski Walczącej Avenue, within the neighbourhood of Czerniaków in the district of Mokotów.
-The monument commemorates soldiers of the Peasant Battalions and the People's Union of Women, resistance organisations active in Poland during the Second World War.
+The Memorial to the Soldiers of the Peasant Battalions and the People's Union of Women (Note: Pomnik Żołnierzy Batalionów Chłopskich i Ludowego Związku Kobiet) is a monument in Warsaw, Poland.
+It is located at the intersection of Czerniakowska Street and Polski Walczącej Avenue, within the neighbourhood of Czerniaków in the district of Mokotów.
+The monument commemorates the soldiers of the Peasant Battalions and the People's Union of Women, resistance organisations active in Poland during the Second World War.
 It was designed by Agnieszka Świerzowicz-Maślaniec and Marek Maślaniec, and unveiled on 8 October 2019.